spicecoder/CoNeCo-2026/Intention_Space_CPUX_Reference_Manual.md

 - Uses Object-CPUX as source in synctest
 - Can trigger multiple CPUX if multiple matches
 - Async execution by configuration
-- Object remains in current CPUX while new CPUX runs
+- Object remains in current CPUX while new CPUX runs <-- This shows a CPUX 'transaction' can be started at an Object  state ;

 **Implementation Method**: `triggerCPUXFromObject()`, `checkTriggerConditions()`